meisterplayer/media-basemedia/README.md

 Currently the following types are supported:

-- mp4 - For MP4 playback.
+- *mp4* - For MP4 playback.
-- mp3 - For MP3 playback.
+- *mp3* - For MP3 playback.
-- icecast - For Icecast streams.
+- *icecast* - For Icecast streams.
-- m3u8 - Only for Samsung android devices that do not support the MediaSource API.
+- *m3u8* - **NOTE**: Only for Samsung android devices that do not support the MediaSource API.
 For a HLS plugin please visit [HLS plugin for Meister](https://github.com/meisterplayer/media-hls)